torisan-unya/awesome-hac-framework/README.md

 **Elevator Pitch (In Plain English):** Can humans and AI team up to be smarter than either alone?
 This project uses fictional "academic papers" to build and test a framework (X-CII) that measures and boosts this teamwork, like checking if 1+1 equals more than 2 in creativity and problem-solving.

 **Description:** **This awesome list targets AI researchers, sci-fi enthusiasts, designers, and anyone interested in human-AI futures.** It curates **fictional** resources, papers, tools, and insights for advancing Human-AI Collaborative Intelligence (HAC).
 Drawing from the meta-exercise in fictional academic artifacts, it traces the evolution of frameworks like E-CEI and X-CII, emphasizing synergistic evaluation, ethical alignment, uncertainty handling (e.g., hallucination detection with semantic entropy baselines, AUROC ~0.75-0.85), axiomatic rigor, and fairness diagnostics. **All components—authors, affiliations, data, results, references, and journal names in the fictional papers—are fabricated for illustrative purposes.
 No real-world empirical claims are made.** For the original archived repository and full context, see [AI-Novel-Prompt-Hybrid](https://github.com/torisan-unya/AI-Novel-Prompt-Hybrid).
-This is a meta-project blending fiction with real research inspiration; currently, the 4th paper is under moderation on TechRxiv, with others being refined sequentially for formal preprint submission.
+This is a meta-project blending fiction with real research inspiration; currently, **Paper 4 is under moderation on TechRxiv, and Paper 5 has entered moderation on TechRxiv as of September 29, 2025**, with others being refined sequentially for formal preprint submission.

 **Notice: Original Repository Archived**
 The source repository has been frozen for further development.
 Historical files remain available there for reference.
 This new awesome list continues the exploration of HAC frameworks, including X-CII developments, with updates on simulation-based robustness and synthetic evaluations. **Note: Considering AI models like Gemini may have knowledge cutoffs (e.g., up to early 2025 per latest info), we encourage checking real-time updates via linked arXiv for analogs. arXiv links are placeholders; verify real analogs as some may correspond to actual papers with different content.**

-**Updated as of September 27, 2025 (Version 2.7):** Refined structure for readability; consolidated metrics (Core X-CII: Human-only ~0.77, AI-only ~0.75, Collab ~0.83); enhanced fairness diagnostics (EOD L_inf median 0.015; calibration gap proxy median 0.35); integrated group-adaptive thresholds (AUROC~0.70: median Relative X-CII 104.8%, win rate 94%; Core ≥0.75 in 99% of runs).
+**Updated as of September 29, 2025 (Version 2.8):** Refined structure for readability; consolidated metrics (Core X-CII: Human-only ~0.77, AI-only ~0.75, Collab ~0.83); enhanced fairness diagnostics (EOD L_inf median 0.015; calibration gap proxy median 0.35); integrated group-adaptive thresholds (AUROC~0.70: median Relative X-CII 104.8%, win rate 94%; Core ≥0.75 in 99% of runs).
 Monte Carlo sensitivity (10,000 replicates): median Relative X-CII 107.5% [95% CI: 106.0-109.0%]; 5-95th percentile Relative X-CII 103.5-111.5%.
-Added axiomatic λ variations and fairness optimizations. **New: Extended Stage 5 for Empirical Pilots; updated real analogs with 2025 arXiv searches (e.g., arXiv:2509.12345 on adaptive HAC thresholds).
-Paper 4 under TechRxiv moderation; others to follow as preprints after refinement.**
+Added axiomatic λ variations and fairness optimizations. **New: Added Paper 5 on X-CII for explainability in Healthcare AI (under TechRxiv moderation); extended Stage 5 for Empirical Pilots; updated real analogs with 2025 arXiv searches (e.g., arXiv:2509.12345 on adaptive HAC thresholds).
+Paper 4 under TechRxiv moderation; Paper 5 newly entered moderation; others to follow as preprints after refinement.**

 <details>
 <summary>Key Terms Glossary</summary>